Is your due date getting close? Have you heard claims about the magical effects eating dates can have on the birthing process?

-Some of the nutrients that dates contain, making them so important to expecting moms:
+Some of the nutrients that dates contain make them incredibly important to expecting moms.These include:

 - Potassium: This electrolyte helps maintain an even balance between water and salt in your body.

-- Vitamin K: One of the main vitamins a baby lacks when born.
-Infusing their pre-birth nutrients by eating dates gives them an advanced intake of Vitamin K before their first breath.
+- Vitamin K: This is one of the main vitamins a baby lacks when born. ating dates gives them an advanced intake of vitamin K before their first breath.

 - Fatty acids: Healthy forms of fatty acids do wonders for saving energy and distributing it throughout the day, helping you beat exhaustion.

 - Calcium: During pregnancy, your body takes calcium from you for your little one.
 To keep teeth and bones strong, it’s key to consume calcium, since it’s not produced in the body.

 These are only a few of the powerful aspects dates have that benefit your health and your baby.